cartesi/docs/cartesi-rollups/api/json-rpc/basics.md

 ---

-The [Cartesi Rollups framework](../../overview.md#what-is-a-blockchain-rollup) consists of components on the *base layer* (the foundational blockchain where a DApp contract is deployed, such as Ethereum) and *execution layer* (the Cartesi off-chain layer where the DApp runs its backend logic).
+The [Cartesi Rollups framework](../../overview.md#what-is-a-blockchain-rollup) consists of components on the *base layer* (the foundational blockchain where a dApp contract is deployed, such as Ethereum) and *execution layer* (the Cartesi off-chain layer where the dApp runs its backend logic).

 * The base layer components are a set of smart contracts deployed on an Ethereum-compatible blockchain.
 * The execution layer components are the Cartesi Nodes.

-In a typical Cartesi DApp architecture, the DApp back-end is running on a Cartesi Node and the DApp front-ends [interact](../../overview.md#how-does-a-rollup-work) with base layer smart contracts to send inputs to the DApp back-end, deposit assets, and process outputs (execute vouchers and validate notices).
+In a typical Cartesi dApp architecture, the dApp back-end is running on a Cartesi Node and the dApp front-ends [interact](../../overview.md#how-does-a-rollup-work) with base layer smart contracts to send inputs to the dApp back-end, deposit assets, and process outputs (execute vouchers and validate notices).

-To interact with an Ethereum-compatible blockchain, the DApp front-end needs to connect to a blockchain node using [Ethereum's JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).
+To interact with an Ethereum-compatible blockchain, the dApp front-end needs to connect to a blockchain node using [Ethereum's JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).
 JSON-RPC is a lightweight remote procedure call (RPC) protocol that uses JSON as the data exchange format, and Ethereum has specified an API using this protocol to allow clients to communicate with Ethereum-compatible nodes.

 There are two ways in which clients can interact with Ethereum-compatible nodes using the JSON-RPC API: